morganllewellynjones/HoneypotCaptchaTest/README.txt

 We recommend running these two processes (server and spam) in two separate terminal tabs.
 You must start a server befor running a spam bot, or the spam bot will have nothing to attack.
 Here are the commands to run each program:

+To run this project one will need to have Node.js installed, which by default should install NPM, the main package manager for nodejs as well.

-To run an instance of a Victim Server node normal_server/server.js node honeypot_server/server.js node captcha_server/server.js
+To run an instance of a Victim Server, Open up one of the server folders in terminal, and run the following commands.

+npm install
+npm run server

+In some instances, the following commands may work as well.

+node normal_server/server.js
+node honeypot_server/server.js
+node captcha_server/server.js

-Log files are writen to the operating servers data folder, i.e. normal_server/data/...
+Log files are written to the operating servers data folder, i.e. normal_server/data/...
 All logs are dated with an epoch timestamp.

-To run an instance of a Spam Bot node spam_bot/spam.js
+To run an instance of a Spam Bot

+In the same way as the servers, navigate to spam_bot folder in terminal and run the following commands

+npm install
+node spam_bot/spam.js